Arts Impact Fund The art-focused community cafe will use the loan…

-The Birmingham-based charity will use £300,000 to purchase and preserve an industrial heritage building, The Old Print Works
+The Birmingham-based charity was offered a £300,000 loan to purchase and preserve an industrial heritage building, The Old Print Works.

 Make it Sustainable is a vibrant community charity set up to safeguard The Old Print Works, a Grade II-listed industrial site in South Birmingham, and preserve its heritage.
 It provides affordable studios, co-working and event space for local artists and arts organisations, designer makers and community enterprises.
 In addition to being a platform for local creative talent and part of the city’s cultural infrastructure, Make it Sustainable also runs community classes and volunteer-led skills share sessions focused on improving the well-being of local residents and teaching them skills that are both creative and practical, helping to build a more resilient and sustainable community.